lourdesrosano/sgRNA_library_characterization/README.md

 # sgRNA_library_characterization

-Snakemake workflow dedicated to the characterization of a sgRNA library.
+A Snakemake workflow dedicated to the characterization of a sgRNA library.

-### Workflow description
+## Workflow description

 This pipeline performs the mapping of sgRNA sequences to the GRCh38 reference genome and evaluates gene expression based on the mapping results.
 The pipeline is implemented using Snakemake and consists of several steps:
 * Input: Multi FASTA file